Nodeclipse/EditBox/README.md

 Paul Verest has discovered about EditBox though "Added EditBox support #52" <https://github.com/guari/eclipse-ui-theme/pull/52>.
 And emailed the author.
 Whether author will answer or not, having project on GitHub hopefully will revive it.

-UPDATE: In one day 2014-03-26 converted to git nad mavenized; added RainbowDrops.es by @Vexatos;
+UPDATE: In one day 2014-03-26 converted to git and mavenized; added RainbowDrops.es by @Vexatos;
  on second day 2014-03-27 changed default theme list to include all themes, add major languages as category, make default configuration in [10 lines](https://github.com/Nodeclipse/EditBox/blob/master/pm.eclipse.editbox/src/pm/eclipse/editbox/impl/BoxProviderRegistry.java#L85-95).